t-cool/cl-exercise/README.markdown

 ```

 ## Usage
-To avoid dependency problems when developing software, we'll use `qlot`.
+To avoid dependency problems, we'll use `qlot`.

 We need to change a directory to the project folder.